 tidycensus

-Look for the Imports section way down at the bottom of the file.
-Its contents indicate that when a user installs the dk package, the tidycensus and janitor packages will also be installed for them.
+The Imports section at the bottom of the file indicates that when a user installs the dk package, the tidycensus and janitor packages will also be imported.

 Referring to Functions Correctly

-The output from running usethis::use_package(package = "janitor") also included this line: “Refer to functions with tidycensus::fun()” (where fun() stands for function name) This tells us that, in order to use functions from other packages in the dk package, we need to specify both the package name and the function name to ensure that the correct function is used at all times.
+The output from running usethis::use_package(package = "janitor") also included the line Refer to functions with tidycensus::fun() (where fun() stands for function name).
+This tells you that in order to use functions from other packages in the dk package, you need to specify both the package name and the function name to ensure that the correct function is used at all times.
 On rare occasions, you’ll find functions with identical names used across multiple packages, and this syntax avoids ambiguity.
-Remember when we ran R CMD check and got this?
+This line from the R CMD check

 Undefined global functions or variables: